zbalkan/PANSearcher/README.md

 Although it is written from scratch, it is using directly (ripping off) some parts of PANHunt such as Regex patterns.

-**NB!** The current target is to run with with high performance and fast.
-Therefore, PANSearcher uses high CPU.
+**NB!** The current target is to get fast search results, causing to use high CPU. however, memory usage is relatively low.

 ## Installation
-Currently it is portable.
+PANSearcher is portable.
 Download the compressed file, extract it and run.

 There are two types of releases:

 **Standard:** Requires dotnet 6.0 installed.
+Not a viable option for many.

 **Self contained:** Single-file executable with dotnet 6.0 and other dependencies included.
 Download and run.